 Stage Two: Competitive Review and Selection.
 CDPH staff will review all remaining applications and select which applications will to proceed to

 Stage Three.
 The evaluation process will include the review and analysis of each applicant’s full application package, together with any supplemental information/material that is requested by the Department.

 If supplemental material/information is requested, the applicant shall have 30 days within which to provide the required documents.
 Failure to do so shall constitute grounds for elimination from further consideration.

-(1) CDPH will judge the extent to which each application meets the pilot program criteria.
+(1) CDPH will use a numeric rating system to judge the extent to which each application meets the pilot program criteria.
 The rating criteria are listed in Attachment B.

-(2) In addition, the following will be included in the evaluation process:
+(2) In addition to the scored criteria, the following will be included in the evaluation process: